Identillect Technologies (CVE:ID) Trading Down 50% – Time to Sell?

-Identillect Technologies Corp.
-(CVE:ID – Get Free Report) fell 50% during mid-day trading on Monday .
+Shares of Identillect Technologies Corp.
+(CVE:ID – Get Free Report) were down 50% during trading on Monday .
 The stock traded as low as C$0.01 and last traded at C$0.01.
-149,000 shares traded hands during mid-day trading, a decline of 22% from the average session volume of 192,053 shares.
+Approximately 425,000 shares traded hands during mid-day trading, an increase of 50% from the average daily volume of 284,053 shares.
 The stock had previously closed at C$0.01.

 Identillect Technologies Company Profile